mjrosengrant/generators/README.md

 ```

 # Performance Metrics
-Both sequences are generated in about 35 seconds
+<br>Both sequences are generated in about 35 seconds
-Matches counted in 5 seconds
+<br>Matches counted in 5 seconds
-Only run on my local machine, so YMMV.
+<br>Only run on my local machine, so YMMV.